RockmanEXEZone/chaudloader/README.md

 ## For users

-1. Run `install.exe`.
-If you are on Steam Deck, you will need to run `install.desktop` instead.
+1. If you are on Windows, run `install.exe`.
+If you are on Steam Deck, you will need to run `install.desktop` instead from Desktop Mode.

+2. If you are on Steam Deck, go to the game's Properties in Steam, go to Compatibility and set it to use `Proton 7.0`.

-2. Start the game.
+3. Start the game.
 Mods in the `mods` folder will be activated in alphabetical order.

 ## For modders